patrici0/ecs-code-on-aws/02-CreatingDockerImage/README.md

      $ docker ps

 This should return a list of all the currently running containers.
-In this example,  it should just return a single container, the one that we just started:
+In this example,  it should just return a single container, the one that we've just started:

     CONTAINER ID        IMAGE                     COMMAND             CREATED                  STATUS              PORTS                          NAMES
     1255ca3087f5        containers-workshop-app   "node server.js"    Less than a second ago   Up 1 second         0.0.0.0:80->8080/tcp, 8080/tcp   nifty_snyder